AdaCore/gnatstudio/docs/users_guide/extending.rst

     .. index:: errors

     Color used in a source editor for lines that cause compilation errors.
-    If white, the errors aren't highlighted.
+    If white, the errors are not highlighted.
 (See :ref:`Compilation/Build`)

   * :guilabel:`Warnings highlighting`

     .. index:: errors

     Color used in a source editor for lines that cause compilation warnings.
-If white, the warnings aren't highlighted.
+If white, the warnings are not highlighted.
 (See :ref:`Compilation/Build`)

   * :guilabel:`Style errors highlighting`